kelson8/librw/README.md

 librw
 =====

+## Custom content
+kelson8 - I have added ImGui into this for use in ReVC, it should also work in Re3 and maybe other games that can use librw.

 This library is supposed to be a re-implementation of RenderWare graphics, or a good part of it anyway.